All major tax inventives and subsidies you need to be aware of when starting a business in France.

 Second, and as a result of the first paragraph, they often are calculated partially or even totally on gross salaries.

 Third, they are never subject to corporate tax.
 Indeed, they are always deducted from the taxable profit.
 This feature makes them totally different from all other grants and subsidies.
-Prize-winning awards, subsidies and loans (whey they are not refundable any longer for certain conditions) are always included in the basis of calculation of the corporate tax.
+Prize-winning awards, subsidies and loans (whey they are not refundable any longer for certain conditions) are always included in the basis of the calculation of the corporate tax.

 Finally, they are deducted from the tax bill any company has to pay each year.
 The excess of tax credits over the tax bill is either repaid immediately or maximum after 3 years, if the company has not been in a position to apply it to tax bills after this 3-year period.
-The terms of refund hinges either (i) on its size (a SME or not) and/or the type of tax credit.
+The terms of refund hinge either (i) on its size (an SME or not) and/or the type of tax credit.

 Possible combination of tax credits?